Unity-Technologies/ml-agents/docs/Learning-Environment-Design.md

 The Agent class represents an actor in the scene that collects observations and carries out actions.
 The Agent class is typically attached to the GameObject in the scene that otherwise represents the actor — for example, to a player object in a football game or a car object in a vehicle simulation.
 Every Agent must be assigned a Brain.

-To create an agent, extend the Agent class and implement the essential `CollectObservations()` and `AgentAct()` methods:
+To create an agent, extend the Agent class and implement the essential `CollectObservations()` and `AgentAction()` methods:

 * `CollectObservations()` — Collects the agent's observation of its environment.
-* `AgentAct()` — Carries out the action chosen by the agent's brain and assigns a reward to the current state.
+* `AgentAction()` — Carries out the action chosen by the agent's brain and assigns a reward to the current state.

 Your implementations of these functions determine how the properties of the Brain assigned to this agent must be set.

 You must also determine how an Agent finishes its task or times out.
-You can manually set an agent to done in your `AgentAct()` function when the agent has finished (or irrevocably failed) its task.
+You can manually set an agent to done in your `AgentAction()` function when the agent has finished (or irrevocably failed) its task.
 You can also set the agent's `Max Steps` property to a positive value and the agent will consider itself done after it has taken that many steps.
 When the Academy reaches its own `Max Steps` count, it starts the next episode.
 If you set an agent's `ResetOnDone` property to true, then the agent can attempt its task several times in one episode.
 (Use the `Agent.AgentReset()` function to prepare the agent to start again.)

 See [Agents](Learning-Environment-Design-Agents.md) for detailed information about programing your own agents.